-Requirements related to the implementation of the programme are laid down in the Programme standards and practices.
-Although the actual standards and practices are common to all IB programmes, some practices have been described in relation to the Diploma Programme in more detail to allow for a better understanding from the perspective of the programme.
+Requirements related to the implementation of the programme are laid down in the Programme standards and practices (2014).
+Although the actual standards and practices are common to all IB programmes, some practices have been described in relation to the Career-related Programme in more detail to allow for a better understanding from the perspective of the programme.